dorischioma/Doris-s-portfolio/README.md

 ### Results/Findings

 The analysis results are summarized as follows:
-1. The company's sales have been steadily increasing over the past year, with the noticeable peak during the holiday season.
+1. The company experiences higher sales in the 4th quarter of the year.
-2. Product category A is the best-performing category in terms of sales and revenue.
+2. Dhaka division has the highest number of customers and generates the highest revenue.
-3. Customer segments with high lifetime value (LIV) should be targeted for markerting efforts.
+3. Products under food healthy are the best selling products across divisions.

 ![Dashboard Screenshot ](https://github.com/user-attachments/assets/3eb5484d-265b-4922-be7a-36198ec58d80)